My Science Project: Music

+In addition to original songs, the film also included "The "Fish" Cheer/I-Feel-Like-I'm-Fixin'-to-Die Rag" performed by Country Joe and The Fish, as well as "The Warrior" performed by Scandal.

+Intrada Records released a special edition of the film's soundtrack on November 13, 2014.
+The CD features the film's original remastered score, as well as the end title song, "My Science Project".

+Production

+My Science Project was produced under the Touchstone Pictures banner of Walt Disney Productions and was therefore free to contain more adult themes than Disney-branded fare.
+In an interview with Starlog magazine, actor Fisher Stevens said he believed himself to be the first actor to utter the word "fuck" in a Disney film.
+Ultimately, the movie as released contained no such expletive.

 Reception

 The film holds a rating of 11% on Rotten Tomatoes, based on 9 reviews.

 New York Times critic Stephen Holden wrote on August 10, 1985; "My Science Project is a cheerful teen-age adventure film that in its snappier moments resembles a far less clever and less expensive Back to the Future.
 Despite a plot that has few interesting twists and a shoestring budget, the film glimmers with moments of drollery."

 Box office

 The film was not a success.
 On its first weekend, it only peaked at #14 with $1,504,118, averaging $1,499 per theater.
 It ended grossing $4,122,748 in domestic box-office in its two-week run.

+Home media

+The film was first released on VHS, Betamax, and LaserDisc on January 8, 1986.
+The film was rereleased on VHS and DVD by Anchor Bay Entertainment on May 18, 1999, and rereleased on November 26, 2002, with the 2002 DVD release only having a Fullscreen presentation, and again by Touchstone Home Video on February 3, 2004.
+The film was released on Blu-ray disc by Mill Creek Entertainment on February 16, 2016, and again by Kino Lorber on December 8, 2020.
+On the same day, Kino Lorber also re-released the film on DVD.